 - Boomers have only started purchasing their second/retirement homes.

 6.4 million people own a second residence, around 40 percent since 1995.
 By 2010, an estimated 10 million people are expected to get a second residence, despite 9/11, that really is a 56% growth in only 5 years and maybe thought of as a flourishing market by almost any measure.

-Some people will buy in the next five years than have bought in the previous ten decades, competition for desired retirement homes will merely intensify, the value in worth will probably follow suit.
+Some people will buy in the next five years than have bought in the previous ten decades, competition for desired retirement homes will merely intensify, the value in worth will probably follow suit we buy houses in Norfolk.
 Low prices have helped fuel this property market, but they’re a smaller portion of this equation than is generally believed.
 Currency exchange rates have a far more dramatic inflationary impact on hotel area property.

 The trend started in 2001, also intensified as interest rates dropped in 2002-03, inducing a few Democrats to”purchase early”.
 Real estate farther became the investment”du jour” since it became evident in 2001-02 the stock exchange has been not returning the degree of investment yields’ that lots of boomers had assembled retirement savings expectations about.